sagemath/sagetrac-mirror/src/doc/en/thematic_tutorials/structures_in_coding_theory.rst

     sage: def decoding_radius(self):
     ....:     return (self.code().length()-1) // 2

-As for some cases, the decoding might not be precisely known, its implementation is not mandatory in :class:`sage.coding.decoder.Decoder`'s subclasses.
+As for some cases, the decoding radius might not be precisely known, its implementation is not mandatory in :class:`sage.coding.decoder.Decoder`'s subclasses.